rrthomas/beetle/README.md

 more compact code.
 Beetle is designed to be embedded in other programs; a simple debugger has been written to demonstrate this ability.
 In the C implementation, all memory references are bounds checked.
-An I/O library is implemented; access to native code routines is also possible, allowing Forth and C programs to call each other.
+An I/O library is implemented; access to native code routines is also possible, allowing Beetle and C programs to call each other.

 This package comprises the definition of the Beetle virtual machine, a